ErikASD/simpyle-xmr-processor/README.md

 A hot wallet is always vulnerable to server exploits, server host access, and other ways to get on the server.
 Plan accordingly.

 Always run under reverse proxy/load balancer (nginx).

+If you would like to donate to help me develop future monero projects:
+43CY5DS11vpNYQMAFCoVD67eQ9eCq7XiN9gwAnuhbggU5vkW72eu63qTXNaJbDGtMPd3ke7BwXJn7UYHidB6xiKj8jyEzCn

+Donation is not mandatory, always open to project requests.